 This cactus needs a slightly larger pot because there was no room for it to continue growing.
 It’s also a new plant, so still in the plastic container from the store.

 What Kind of Pot Should You Use

-Once you’ve decided to repot your cactus or succulent, you need to find a new pot.
+Once you’ve decided to repot a cactus or succulent, you need to find a new pot before you repot a cactus.
 Although cacti and succulents can grow in almost any container, I still recommend terracotta pots.
 These pots have a porous surface which allows moisture to escape.
 This prevents rot and mold and keeps the soil dry.

 If you do want to use a nontraditional pot with no drainage hole, you can create your own drainage system by using pebbles.
 Use larger rocks at the bottom of the container, followed by smaller pebbles, and then your soil.

 Finally, you need to determine the size of your container.
 Though it can be tempting to get a large pot in order to give your cactus plenty of space to grow, you actually want a pot that’s only a little bit larger than the previous pot.
 Cacti like small, cozy spaces.

 These porous pots help dry out the soil and prevent root rot.
 They come in various sizes and can be found in any hardware or gardening store.

 Cacti and succulents want a nutrient-rich soil with moisture control and drainage.
 For my plants, I used the Miracle-Gro Garden Soil for Cactus, Palm, and Citrus.
 However, there are many other brands that sell soil mixes specially designed for these desert plants.

 Cactus soil might include rock dust, sand, potting soil, perlite, and peat moss.
 As long as you have good drainage and don’t overwater your desert plant, the exact soil type won’t matter as much.
 Like I said, these are hardy plants!

 I used Miracle-Gro Cactus, Palm, and Citrus Potting Mix for my cacti and succulents.
 The fast-draining formula also prevents root rot.